Updated: May, 8, 2023

 That said, if you are a self-starter and someone committed to perpetual learning, LinkedIn Learning is a fantastic opportunity to develop and hone your skills in a particular area.

 Yes, Linkedin Learning has some great courses suited to beginners and more advanced learners.
-However, if you want a more interactive experience with coding classes, Treehouse is a great platform to pick.

 The Linkedin Learning price for UK users comes out to £29.99/month (every month) or £19.99/month (if you go for the annual plan).
 A free 30-day trial is included in both pricing plans.